thomasbtf/OSD/README.md

 ### Step 4: Investigate results

-After successful execution, you can find a self-contained interactive HTML report in the results folder:
+After successful execution, you can find a self-contained interactive HTML report in the results folder.
 This report can, e.g., be forwarded to your collaborators.
-An example (using some trivial test data) can be seen [here](https://cdn.rawgit.com/snakemake-workflows/rna-seq-kallisto-sleuth/master/.test/report.html).

 ### Step 5: Contribute back